 The NAFKAM national CAM survey

-NAFKAM monitors the Norwegian population's usage of CAM on a regular basis.
-This article provides information on the structure of and methodology for these surveys.
+We monitor Norwegians' usage of complementary and alternative medicine (CAM) on a regular basis.
+This summary provides information on the structure of and methodology for these surveys, as well as links to the reports from the different editions of the survey.

 Methodology

-The survey consists of a one-time anonymous interview by phone, of minimum 1,000 persons aged 18 years or older.
-The field work takes place every second year in the week overlapping November and December.
+The survey consists of a one-time anonymous interview by telephone, of minimum 1,000 persons aged 18 years or older.
+From 2012-22, the field work has taken place every second year, in the week overlapping November and December.

-Respondents are called after their phone number has bee randomly chosen by machine, weighted in the process to gain representativeness in respondents' gender and place of residence (by region).
+Respondents are called after their phone number has been randomly chosen by machine; weighted in the process to achieve representativity in gender and place of residence (by region).

-The questionnaire and manuscript used by the interviewers is prepared by NAFKAM.
-The interviewers are hired by an agency specializing in telephone interviews.
-After the field work the agency delivers the raw data to NAFKAM together with a simple report.
-On average, each interview takes about 8 minutes, and the response rate has varied between 9-11%.
+The questionnaire and manuscript used by the interviewers is prepared by us at NAFKAM.
+The interviews are carried out by agencies specializing in telephone interviews.
+After the field work, the agency delivers the raw data to us together with a simple report about the field work.
+From these, we know that over time, each interview takes approximately 8 minutes, and the response rate has varied between 9-11% through the different editions of the survey.

 Respondents' anonymity